remnawave/panel/docs/installation/reverse-proxies/nginx.md

 ```

 :::info
-Make sure that you have a **8443** port open on your server, it is used for the certificate issuance.
+Make sure that port **8443** is open on your server.
+It is required for certificate issuance.
 :::

 ![](/reverse-proxies/nginx/issue-cert.webp)

-This screenshot shows that the certificate is issued.
+This shows that the certificate is issued.

-Acme.sh will take care of renewing the certificate automatically every 60 days, just make sure that you have a **8443** port open (and not busy) on your server.
+Acme.sh will take care of automatically renewing the certificate every 60 days, just make sure that you have a **8443** port open (and not busy) on your server.

 ## Nginx configuration

 ### Simple configuration

-Also, we need to generate a dhparam.pem file.
+We are going to need a dhparam.pem file.

 ```bash
 curl https://ssl-config.mozilla.org/ffdhe2048.txt > /opt/remnawave/nginx/dhparam.pem
 ```

-Create a file `nginx.conf` in the `/opt/remnawave/nginx` folder.
+Create a file called `nginx.conf` in the `/opt/remnawave/nginx` directory.

 ```bash
 cd /opt/remnawave/nginx && nano nginx.conf